 Ever been to Las Vegas?
 This city has a lot to offer than you could probably take home in one visit.
 Vegas is one of the most sought after cities in the US.
-Every year millions of tourists flock to the city thanks to its iconic destinations, including the Strip, casinos, plush hotels, trendy clubs, resorts, the Grand Canyon and the famous Bellagio Fountains.
+Every year millions of tourists book a hotel or Airbnb and flock to the city to see its iconic destinations, including the Strip, casinos, plush hotels, trendy clubs, resorts, the Grand Canyon and the famous Bellagio Fountains.
 The city is also the go-to place for gambling, shopping, fine dining, entertainment, and nightlife.
 With so many things it’s hard to decide what to do and where to go.
 If you are planning to visit the city any time soon, here’s a list of the famous things in Las Vegas, Nevada.

 Amongst all the popular things that Las Vegas is known for, it is the casinos that top the list.
-The Sin City has over a hundred casinos housed in its plush hotels and resorts.
+Sin City has over a hundred casinos housed in its plush hotels and resorts, one of the most famous buildings here being Caesars Palace.
 Whether you would like to gamble by picking up a seat at the slot machine, looking for a place to have some exquisite meals, are here to play board games and poker, or want to just satiate your curiosity about gambling without actually indulging in it, it is all here.
 Pick one that suits your need.

 Caesars Palace Las Vegas Hotel & Casino